 Tim worked in the U.S. Department of Education as a Special Assistant to Secretary Lamar Alexander focusing on the AMERICA 2000 effort encouraging communities to get more involved with their school systems.
 Tim also worked in the White House Office of Public Liaison during the President George H.W.
 Bush Administration assisting in the planning of White House briefings, signing ceremonies, and official visits by foreign leaders.

 Tim has a B.A. and M.A. from the University of Florida and a M.A., Ph.D.
 (ABD) from American University.
-He resides in Gladwyne, PA after living in the Washington, DC region for 20 years, and serves on the board of the Finlandia Foundation National.
-Tim also previously served on the boards of the Commonwealth Public Broadcasting Corporation as well as the Computer Learning Center Partnership.
+He now resides in Gladwyne, PA and Jensen Beach, FL after living in the Washington, DC region for over 20 years, and serves on the board of the Finlandia Foundation National.
+Tim also previously served on the boards of the Commonwealth Public Broadcasting Corporation, Celebrate Fairfax, Inc. as well as the Computer Learning Center Partnership.

 - American Forests; Washington, DC

 - Botanical Gardens of the Piedmont; Charlottesville, VA

 - City College of New York; New York, NY

 - Cleveland Clinic – Martin Health Foundation; Stuart, FL

 - Council on Competitiveness; Washington, DC